 Pests can enter your home easily since they only need tiny cracks or openings to crawl through and invade your house.
 In fact, rodents such as mice only need a hole the size of a pencil to enter your home.
 The germs and droppings rats and mice leave behind certainly can wreak havoc in your house.
 These pests also carry many disease-causing germs hence cleaning up your house entails more than just sweeping or scrubbing the floor.

 It is important for homeowners to adopt proactive pest management strategies for their house cleaning.
 This involves looking out for signs that may indicate a pest infestation in their homes.
 Pest control companies can assist homeowners conduct a thorough home inspection to identify early signs of an infestation.
 Here are some common signs of a pest infestation and house cleaning tips that you need to do after an infestation:

 Common pest infestation signs

 While pests can infest almost all areas of your home, there are some parts that are particularly more attractive to these invaders.
 Some of these areas include the kitchen, bedrooms and storage spaces, which need extra attention during cleaning.

-The kitchen is normally the main suspect since stored food items, dirty dishes as well as hidden crumbs can attract a variety of pests such as rodents, ants, meal moths and cockroaches.
+The kitchen is normally the main suspect since stored food items, dirty dishes, hidden crumbs can attract a variety of pests such as rodents, ants, meal moths and cockroaches.
 Bedrooms may not be infested that regularly but are also a potential site of infestation for some kinds of pests like bedbugs.
 Cluttered storage spaces and other infrequently used areas such as closets, basements, attics and garages offer a perfect environment for pests to hide and grow.